 Apps will enable you to collect and collate information from your consumer base.
 What they like and what they want.

 Retain existing customers by communicating with them through the app.

 Keep updating the app either through inbuilt content management system or by refreshing content through your developer periodically.

-There are, in addition, a plethora of productivity apps which have helped business’s .
-The streamlining of working practice through communications and data collection, formatting and transmission in real time has sped up so many processes, reduced paper trails and increased overall efficiencies.
+There are, in addition, a plethora of productivity apps that have helped businesses.
+The streamlining of working practice through communications and data collection, formatting and transmission in real-time has sped up so many processes, reduced paper trails and increased overall efficiencies.
+Using sites like http://www.filecenterdms.com to have a paperless filing system has made files much easier to access and store, creating more efficient processes for the businesses.
 Each month there are new releases and not all of these are distributed widely.
-There are many thousands of Enterprise release apps which have helped business’s gain an edge on their competitors.
+There are many thousands of Enterprise release apps that have helped businesses gain an edge on their competitors.

-Here at App Developers UK we have created several business apps in this category and know from first hand testimony how powerful these apps can be out there in the field.
-One client commissioned us to create an app which links to their in house database of over 50 thousand component parts, each with a varying price.
+Here at App Developers UK we have created several business apps in this category and know from first-hand testimony how powerful these apps can be out there in the field.
+One client commissioned us to create an app that links to their in house database of over 50 thousand parts, each with a varying price.
 These can be schematically created on an iPad on the customer’s premises to give a real immediacy and to create a superb sales opportunity, whether it be fulfilling a need of the customer or up-selling.

 Ever since texting began back in the mid eighties it seemed destined to be the most important communication tool available.
 Indeed it took off like wildfire beyond all predicted levels.
 Ever since then the growth has been phenomenal.
 According to forecast by Informa Telecoms & Media (www.informatm.com) SMS will remain a source of revenues and traffic for mobile phone companies until at least 2015.